Thurnreiter/Cache/README.md

 # Cache
-Simple Cache Manager Provider
+Simple Cache Manager - Provider<br>
 A simple implementation of a cache manager.
-The cache manager accepts a cache provider and can fill it eg. by thread.
+The cache manager accepts any cache provider and can fill it eg. by thread.

 Example: